Voice-tracking: Formatics

 As an example, see the following graphic:

 As song one begins to fade out the next song begins.
-In this case, the DJ does not start talking until the second song starts, and he stops at the point that the song's vocals start.
+In this case, the DJ does not start talking until the second song starts, and they stop at the point that the song's vocals start.
 This interval is called an intro, ramp, or post.
 This is the most common method.
 If the cyber jock knows the song that their voice will be played over, they know how much time they have until they have to stop talking to avoid talking over the vocals of the song.
 If they time their speech correctly, they will do just that.
 DJs call this "Pegging the Post" or "hitting the post".

-If the station employs other methods of doing this, the cyber jock should be familiar with them, and can alter their speech and timing to accommodate them.
+If the station employs other methods of doing this, the cyber jock should be familiar with them, and can alter their speech and timing to accommodate them or use software to adjust the speed of their natural voice to fit the ramp and hit the post.
 Cyber jocks can also listen to tapes of other people on the station to get an idea of the overall sound the station is working toward.